bovetliu/PortfolioTrackingIntro/installation_ami.md

     port forwarding between remote 5901 port and local 5901 port.
 5901 Port means the 1st VNC remote desktop (5900 + 1).
     For detail, please refer [Install VNC on Ubuntu 16.04][4]

-13. If you able to SSH into the instance, it means you have completed AWS installation.
+13. If you are able to SSH into the instance, it means you have completed installation of Stockapp using AMI.

 [1]: https://aws.amazon.com/console/
 [2]: https://www.interactivebrokers.com/en/index.php?f=16457